 |The Spectatorium - Iowa State Building in Foreground.|

 Steele Mackaye blamed the failure on bad weather, labor troubles, a tight money market, and an article declaring the project a failure, which prevented the disposition of the company's bonds.
-Willianm Mavor, the contractor, June 13 in the Circuit Court charged fraud against the incorporators—Steele Mackaye, Ben Buttorworth, Powell Crosley, Sidney C. White Jr., and Howard O. Edmunds.
-Then Building Commissioner Toolen declared July 18 the Spectatoriumu must be torn down, that it was dangerous.
-The last act in its troubled history was that the Chicago Title and Trust company, receivers for the company, made a report Sept.
-21 to the Circuit Court showing liabilities of $400,000. and as assets $54,000 in unpaid subscriptions to bonds and tho unfinished building.
-The capitalization of the company is given at $2,000,000, said to be fully paid up by the sale of rights to use patents issued to Steele Mackaye.
+William Mavor, the contractor, on June 13 in the Circuit Court charged fraud against the incorporators—Steele Mackaye, Ben Butterworth, Powell Crosley, Sidney C. White Jr., and Howard O. Edmunds.
+The Building Commissioner Toolen declared on July 18 the Spectatoriumu must be torn down because it was dangerous.
+The last act in its troubled history was that the Chicago Title and Trust company, receivers for the company, made a report on September 21 to the Circuit Court showing liabilities of $400,000.
+And as assets, $54,000 in unpaid subscriptions to bonds and tho unfinished building.
+The company's capitalization is given at $2,000,000, said to be fully paid up by the sale of rights to use patents issued to Steele Mackaye.
 First mortgage bonds to the extent of $800,000 were issued, $553,000 of them being subscribed for.
 Contracts were made to $309,275, on which $59,000 was paid.
-Tho First National Bank holds a note for $15,000 against the company.
-The receiver reports he was unable to place $100,000 insurance on the building as provided by the order of the court; that the companies that formerly had written polices on the building had canceled them; that contracts with 334 chorus girls had not been settled and that with the Seidl Orchestra only partly squared up; that the building is in danger from fire; nnd the receiver asks the court for leave to sell the building and dispose of the option oil on the real estate.
+The First National Bank holds a note for $15,000 against the company.
+The receiver reports he was unable to place $100,000 insurance on the building as provided by order of the court, that the companies that formerly had written policies on the building had canceled them, that contracts with 334 chorus girls had not been settled and that with the Seidl Orchestra only partly squared up; that the building is in danger from fire; and the receiver asks the court for leave to sell the building and dispose of the option oil on the real estate.
 So the building was ordered sold and removed.
-Two hundred men are at work and they will clear it all in thirty days.
+Two hundred men are at work, and they will clear it all in thirty days.
 There are in the structure 1,200 tons of iron.
 It will cost $15,000 to tear down the building and remove it.
-The lumber will be used for sidewalks and for the building of small cottages for working people."
+The lumber will be used for sidewalks and small cottages for working people."

-Looking southward from the roof of the Spectatorium—that great unfinished structure which represented the defeated ambition of Steele Mackay, and which stood just outside the World's Columbian Exposition grounds on the north—splendid bird's-eye view of the White City was obtained.
+Looking southward from the roof of the Spectatorium—that great unfinished structure that represented the defeated ambition of Steele Mackay and which stood just outside the World's Columbian Exposition grounds on the north—a splendid bird's-eye view of the White City was obtained.

 |Bird's-Eye View from the Roof of the Spectatorium.|